mgganeshguptha-source/rag-chatbot/README.md

 1. **Document Loading**: Connects to Google Drive and retrieves all `.txt` files from the specified folder
 2. **Text Chunking**: Splits documents into manageable chunks with overlap for better context
 3. **Query Processing**: When you ask a question, the system searches for relevant chunks using keyword matching
-4. **Response Generation**: Sends the relevant context to Gemini AI to generate an accurate answer
+4. **Response Generation**: Sends the relevant context to Gemini AI (with automatic retry on temporary failures) to generate an accurate answer
 5. **Source Attribution**: Shows which documents were used to answer your question

 ## Architecture